kareila/LJFindEmbeds/README.md

    * -u is a LJ username, or an LJ/DW username pair (if you have a different username on the two services),
    *  -s is the starting month and year of your journal, expressed yyyy-mm, and
-   * -c is your cookie file with your authenticated LJ and DW cookies.
+   * -c is your cookie file with your authenticated LJ cookies.

 The arguments are all required.